December 2021 — Another record breaking year

 August 2012 — Lifestyle blog “Gentleman’s Portion” premiers

 A new lifestyle blog focusing on travel, food and Scotch whisky launches this month, promising regular, entertaining and informative posts, written by Nigel Napier-Andrews.
-The name is a salute to his late father-in-law.
+The blog’s name is a salute to his late father-in-law, who always used the phrase when ordering a drink.

 A Gentleman’s Portion is a free pouring of liquor, usually Scotch or Cognac, where the server does not use a measure.
 It may not amount to as much as a double, but it seems generous.
 The Victorian phrase was only used occasionally in the 20th Century, but has been enjoying a resurgence with millenials.
 Applied to food, it refers to “a good helping, but not a greedy one,” suitable for a gentleman about to engage in some vigorous endeavour and needing the calories.
 Restaurants sometimes use the descriptor to differentiate a full plate, from the presumably smaller “Ladies’ Portion.”
 In another context, author Robert McKenna in Bottoms Up!, a collection of toasts, tales and traditions of drinking’s long history as a nautical pastime, quantifies how rum was apportioned on board: a “wet” was enough to cover the lips; a “sipper” was a gentleman’s portion; a “gulper” was one big swallow; and “bottoms up” meant draining the glass.
 The phrase was first documented in The New Monthly Magazine, published in London in 1857.